 School Counseling Practicum Information

-The primary focus of the School Counseling Practicum (COSC 698) for the M.Ed in School Counseling program is to introduce candidates to the counseling environment and the development of counseling-related skills, ethics, and professionalism based on clinical or school activities.
+The primary focus of the School Counseling Practicum (COSC 698) for the M.Ed in School Counseling program is to introduce candidates to the counseling environment and the development of counseling-related skills, ethics, and professionalism based on school activities.

 School Site: One placement in an elementary or secondary (middle or high) school setting.

 Site Supervisor: A Licensed School Counselor currently working in a counseling setting and who has at least three years of counseling experience and training in counselor supervision.

 Hours: The School Counseling Practicum course is the first field experience for school counseling candidates designed to build counseling skills at the elementary or secondary school setting under the supervision of a licensed school counselor on-site supervisor and faculty supervisor.
 The practicum experience will include a minimum of 100 hours, with at least 40 of these hours as direct services with K-12 students.
 Candidates must serve a minimum of 10 weeks at the school site to earn the required 100 hours.

 - Successful completion of COSC 513 Gate 2.5 /Practicum Application

 In order to apply for COSC 513 Gate 2.5 Practicum Application, please contact Academic Advising to ensure you meet the pre-requisites and to register for this course.